Rescue Heroes: The Movie: Plot

-After rescuing the citizens of Berkheiser, North Dakota from an earthquake, the Rescue Heroes are sent to Ecuador to evacuate two reporters who are trapped in a crashed helicopter following an eruption of the Mount Sangay volcano.
+After rescuing the citizens of in the fictional city of Berkheiser, North Dakota, from an earthquake, the Rescue Heroes are sent to Ecuador to evacuate two reporters who are trapped in a crashed helicopter following an eruption of the Mount Sangay volcano.
 While climbing the volcano, Rocky Canyon, out of overconfidence, neglects to use the piton gloves, resulting in both him and Billy Blazes falling off the mountain.
 He brings Billy to safety and the two are able to rescue the reporters.
 Billy later reprimands Rocky for both his recklessness and for not relying on his teammates for help.

 Meanwhile, a series of atypical thunderstorms begins to occur around the world, resulting in numerous natural disasters on a global scale.
-Billy dispatches the Rescue Heroes around the world to deal with these events, and reluctantly sends Rocky to Geis, Switzerland to act as backup following a major avalanche.
+Billy dispatches the Rescue Heroes around the world to deal with these events, and reluctantly sends Rocky to Geis, Switzerland, to act as backup following a major avalanche.
 While rescuing a snowboarder, Rocky deviates from orders and takes a dangerous path down the mountain, consequently coming into the path of another avalanche.
 Both Rocky and the snowboarder are able to escape safely, but Billy suspends Rocky from field duty.
 While Billy attempts to repair a damaged dam on the Pa Sak River in Thailand, he suddenly blacks out, causing the dam to collapse and the river to flood.
-Billy falls ill and loses consciousness, but is rescued by Jack Hammer, who puts a rope on the Hyperject, bringing Billy safely away from the damaged dam.
+Billy falls ill and loses consciousness, but is rescued by Jack Hammer, who puts a rope on the Hyperjet, bringing Billy safely away from the damaged dam.

 The Rescue Heroes identify that the storms originated from Sangay; and deduce that the lightning is a product of a previously unidentified magnetic element in the volcanic ash.
 The storms are being drawn north by the Earth's magnetic field and, when they converge, they will explode, resulting in global cataclysm.
 Meanwhile, Rocky discovers that Billy's illness is due to a poisonous plant he came in contact with during the Sangay mission.
 Blaming himself for Billy's injury, Rocky volunteers to go with Wendy Waters to recover the plant's root from the volcano to cure Billy.

 Rocky is given permission to go with Wendy to retrieve the antidote.
 They tell Matt Medic that they are bringing Billy in the Hyperjet back to Ecuador in order to retrieve the antidote, which Matt agrees.
-While in the Hyperjet, Rocky deduces that a message her heard from Billy earlier, "out of many, one," was referring to lightning bolts, and that the storms can be stopped by using a lightning rod to ground their electricity.
+While in the Hyperjet, Rocky deduces that a message he heard from Billy earlier, "out of many, one," was referring to lightning bolts, and that the storms can be stopped by using a lightning rod to ground their electricity.
 He tells the other Rescue Heroes and Jake Justice contacts the United Nations, resulting in both the rescue Heroes and countries working together to build an enormous, mile-high lightning rod in Greenland.

 During the construction, Jack Hammer is injured and the Rescue Heroes’ jet cable is fused to the top of the tower by a lightning strike.
 Rocky and a cured Billy are able to rescue Jack and disconnect the cable, bringing an end of the storms.